tinymce/tinymce-docs/plugins/premium/comments/comments_callback_mode.md

 ### `tinycomments_create`

-The Comments plugin uses the conversation `tinycomments_create` function to create a comment.
+The Comments plugin uses the `tinycomments_create` function to create a comment.

 The `tinycomments_create` function saves the comment as a new conversation and returns a unique conversation ID via the `done` callback.
 If an unrecoverable error occurs, it should indicate this with the fail callback.